-- Providing a management structure that will ensure the safety, health and welfare of all staff and others affected by our business. - Providing and maintaining a safe and healthy working environment, in accordance with statutory requirements. - Providing systems of work that are planned, organised, performed and maintained so as to be safe. - Providing such information, instruction, training and supervision as is necessary to enable employees to perform their work safely and effectively and without risk to their health or others. - Ensuring the provision and maintenance of safety devices and personal protective equipment to ensure safety at work where it is not reasonably practicable to control or eliminate hazards or in prescribed circumstances. - Preparing and revising, as necessary, plans to be followed in emergencies. - Providing and maintaining welfare facilities. - Regular reviewing of this Safety Statement to ensure that it reflects current work practices and any developments in legislation.
+- Providing a management structure that will ensure the safety, health and welfare of all staff and others affected by our business. - Providing and maintaining a safe and healthy working environment, in accordance with statutory requirements. - Providing systems of work that are planned, organised, performed and maintained so as to be safe. - Providing such information, instruction, training and supervision as is necessary to enable employees to perform their work safely and effectively and without risk to their health or others. - Ensuring the provision and maintenance of safety devices and personal protective equipment to ensure safety at work where it is not reasonably practicable to control or eliminate hazards or in prescribed circumstances. - Preparing and revising, as necessary, plans to be followed in emergencies. - Providing and maintaining welfare and hygiene facilities. - Maintained Gym with appropriate information, instruction and training. - Regular reviewing of this Safety Statement to ensure that it reflects current work practices and any developments in legislation.